Actionable messages in Outlook and Office 365 Groups

 In the inbox case, the Store dialog displays the Add-ins tab by default.
 Connectors are available in the Connectors tab.

-Currently, you can only configure connectors from Outlook on the web or Outlook 2016 on Windows, but you can view information posted by Connectors to your Group or inbox in multiple clients such as Outlook on the web, Outlook 2016 and the Office365 Groups Mobile app.
+Currently, you can only configure connectors from Outlook on the web, or Outlook 2016 or later on Windows, but you can view information posted by Connectors to your Group or inbox in multiple clients such as Outlook on the web, Outlook 2016 or later, and the Office365 Groups Mobile app.

 For information on admin controls, look at the FAQ section of this support article.